 Our nature trail was opened to the public in the fall of l999.
 It is a third of a mile long and a very easy walk.
 This trail is educationally themed for a wide variety of age groups including the toddlers.
 It is adorned with a series of illustrated signboards that tell a different educational science story each season.
 For the older kids, many of the different tree species are identified and they can complete our trail worksheet to earn a surprise gift from the store.
 Young and old alike will enjoy our beautiful Enchanted Forest.
 Located halfway through the trail this diversion depicts all of the kid’s favorite fairy, nursery rhyme characters and verses.

-The nature trail is a wonderful resource for the scouting community for earning badges and school groups studying trees and of course for families who just want to get back to nature and learn more about the varieties of trees that are in our area.
+The nature trail is a wonderful resource for the scouting community for earning badges and school groups studying trees and of course for families who just want to get back to nature and learn more about the varieties of trees that grow in our area.

 Oyster River Trail